 We’ve compiled a list of the must-have kayak-fishing accessories that every aspiring fisherman should consider.
 From the best kayak fishing rods and fish finders to paddle leashes and kayak repair kits this guide is here to help you kit out your kayak.

 We’ve also broken down the key features to be aware of with each accessory, so you can make an informed decision.
-So whether you’ve just bought an inflatable fishing kayak or have purchased a top-of-the-range sea fishing kayak, we’ve got you covered.
+So whether you’ve just bought an inflatable kayak or a top-of-the-range sea fishing kayak we’ve got you covered.

 Kayak Fishing Tips and Techniques For Beginners